chitianhao/ts-arg-parse/ArgParser.en.rst

 Arguments
 ---------
-To get the values from the arguments data, please refer to the methods in :class:`ArgumentData`
+To get the values from the arguments data, please refer to the methods in :class:`Arguments` and :class:`ArgumentData`